yuanqing/single-page-markdown-website/README.md

 Configuration is via the **`"single-page-markdown-website"`** key of your `package.json` file.

-*Single-Page Markdown Website works without configuration out of the box; all configuration options are optional.*
+- Single-Page Markdown Website works without configuration out of the box; all configuration options are optional.
+- Some configuration options default to values specified in your `package.json` or `lerna.json`.

 ```json
 {